* Draft guidelines seek to improve lending practices

 Draft guidelines from the regulator released on Monday called for increased disclosure by banks o f their exposure to certain mortgage products and markets, and enhanced risk-management practices.
 It also demanded that banks treat home equity lines of credit (HELOCs) the same way as mortgages.

 The Office of the Superintendent of Financial Institutions has been reviewing bank’s residential mortgage portfolios for over a year and the draft guidelines reflect some of its findings.

-“Although financial institution mortgage portfolios in Canada continue to perform well, a number of vulnerabilities in the financial system exist, including high household indebtedness,” said Mark Zelmer, assistant superintendent at OSFI’s regulation sector.
+“Although financial-institution mortgage portfolios in Canada continue to perform well, a number of vulnerabilities in the financial system exist, including high household indebtedness,” said Mark Zelmer, assistant superintendent at OSFI’s regulation sector.

 “OSFI is acting in an effort to prevent these vulnerabilities from evolving into problems for the financial system,” he said.

 Canada’s housing sector avoided the subprime mortgage bust that drove the United States into recession.
-But a post-crisis property boom fueled by ultra-low lending rates has some economists and policymakers worried a bubble is forming.
+But a post-crisis property boom fueled by ultra-low lending rates has some economists and policymakers worried that a bubble is forming.

-OSFI’s guidelines apply to all federally-regulated financial institutions that are involved in residential mortgages and, in some cases, mortgage default insurance in Canada and abroad.
+OSFI’s guidelines apply to all federally regulated financial institutions that are involved in residential mortgages and, in some cases, mortgage default insurance in Canada and abroad.